SethFaerber/mentoring/luke.md

 ## Set up Ruby 2.0
 99 Bottles of OOP uses Ruby 2.0.
 Walk me through setting up a separate version on my machine.

+## Metz Talk
+I don't understand what she means by dependency injection
+- Injection and injecting dependencies. [here](https://youtu.be/v-2yFMzxqwU?list=PLqal2KPbpmUwQurG_ixyT9pAHcesUjvJ5&t=2223).
+- Are there areas in our app where we do or do not do this?